 Speak with an Atlanta Personal Injury Attorney Now

 When a company acts in bad faith and doesn't honor your coverage, not only should you switch insurance providers but you may also file a claim against the company.
-At The Law Offices of Shane Smith, our Atlanta personal injury attorneys have helped a number of clients who found themselves in your shoes.
+At Shane Smith Law, our Atlanta personal injury attorneys have helped a number of clients who found themselves in your shoes.
 If you suspect your insurance company is acting in bad faith as you pursue a claim, call 888-927-6955 today to set up a consultation.